unicode-org/message-format-wg/exploration/function-composition-part-1.md

 or it might be sufficient to define a set of examples and how they should work.

+### Stay aligned with user needs

+It may be that in practice, MessageFormat users will not find it useful to compose functions in complex ways.
+MessageFormat was not initially meant to be a general-purpose programming language.
+If supporting function composition in its full generality leads to an excessively complex or restrictive spec, and if user feedback suggests such use cases are rare in practice, it might be more desirable to rule out ambiguous examples by means of syntactic restrictions and/or runtime errors.

 ## Constraints

 _What prior decisions and existing conditions limit the possible design?_